-- Assesses the patient's physical, emotional and mental status prior to discharge. - Evaluates the process and recognizes opportunities for future changes. - Measures and evaluates the results of the appropriate action plan. - Reviews all data for completeness and accuracy. - Reviews and evaluates quality assurance processes and tools for effectiveness. - Reviews the implementation process for accuracy and validity. - Uses evidence-based practice to determine whether the actual outcome is within established criteria.
+- Assesses the patient's physical, emotional and mental status prior to discharge. - Evaluates the process and recognizes opportunities for future changes. - Measures and evaluates the results of the appropriate action plan. - Performs procedural analysis. - Reviews and analyzes all data for completeness and accuracy. - Reviews and evaluates quality assurance processes and tools for effectiveness. - Reviews the implementation process for accuracy and validity. - Uses evidence-based practice to determine whether the actual outcome is within established criteria.